Gone with the Wind (film): Audience response

-Upon its release, Gone with the Wind broke attendance records everywhere.
+Gone with the Wind broke attendance records everywhere.
 At the Capitol Theatre in New York alone, it averaged eleven thousand admissions per day in late December, and within four years of its release had sold an estimated sixty million tickets across the United States—sales equivalent to just under half the population at the time.
 It repeated its success overseas, and was a sensational hit during the Blitz in London, opening in April 1940 and playing for four years at the Little Ritz in Leicester Square.
-By the time MGM withdrew it from circulation, at the end of 1943, its worldwide distribution had returned a gross rental (the studio's share of the box office gross) of $32 million, making it the most profitable film ever made up to that point.
+By the time MGM withdrew it from circulation at the end of 1943, its worldwide distribution had returned a gross rental (the studio's share of the box office gross) of $32 million, making it the most profitable film ever made up to that point.
 It eventually opened in Japan in September 1952 and became the highest-grossing foreign film there.